-Creating an online store with WordPress: how to do it
+Creating an online store with WordPress and WooCommerce: This tutorial shows you how

 Whether you’re selling actual products or providing digital content in the form of downloads, you can’t do it without a modern online store in the age of Web 2.0.
 In order to assure long-term survival on the marketplace and to continue increasing the levels of your publicity, you should set up an online store.
 This doesn’t only strengthen the company’s brand, but also generates more customers by increasing its reach.
 By creating your own online store and running it successfully, you can also strengthen customer loyalty, manage business operations more efficiently, and generate more sales.

 On the internet, you will find numerous software solutions – including CMS-supported options.
-On the basis of these systems, it’s possible to create functional online stores with WordPress.
+On the basis of these systems, it’s possible to create functional online stores with WordPress and WooCommerce.

 - Why it’s worth creating an online store